gbrayut/cloud-examples/gke-ai-infgw/README.md

   --version v0.4.0 \
   oci://registry.k8s.io/gateway-api-inference-extension/charts/inferencepool

-# You should now see -epp pods for the endpoint picker for each inference pool
+# You should now see one -epp pod for each inference pool (inferenceExtension.replicas value defaults to 1)
 kubectl get pod -n gemma

 # Now create HTTPRoutes that use InferencePools as the backendRefs
-# Since the health check is configured as part of the InferencePool, we no longer need infgw-httproute-basic.yaml
+# Since the health check is configured as part of the helm chart, we no longer need infgw-httproute-basic.yaml
-# InferenceModel resources are also needed and included in infgw-httproute-infp-infm.yaml
+# InferenceModel resources are required and included in infgw-httproute-infp-infm.yaml
 kubectl apply -n gemma -f $BASE/infgw-external.yaml   # Still the same base gateway as before kubectl apply -n gemma -f $BASE/infgw-httproute-infp-infm.yaml